 This is a delicate process where you’re required to balance the stating of your child’s preference for custody without pressuring your child to choose you as the custodial parent over the other parent.

 Before you request that your child testify in your upcoming custody hearing, it would help to seek the experience of a child custody lawyer.
-Call our Family Law Attorneys Griffith, Young & Lass today for a free consultation at 858-371-5569.
+Call our family law attorneys at Griffith, Young & Lass today for a free consultation at 858-371-5569.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.